quinncomendant/ChipiChat.lbaction/README.md

     - `NAME USER-MESSAGE` to send USER-MESSAGE to the API using the system message persona assigned to NAME.
     - `persona NAME SYSTEM-MESSAGE` to create or update a persona.
     - For example, create a persona name `fix` that will be used to improve submitted text: `persona fix Rewrite the following text so that it is well reasoned and emotionally intelligent.` To use this persona, just send `fix Here is my text that needs to be fixed`.
-- [ ] Hold option to auto-open QuickLook after receiving a response.

 ## Support

-Contact me [on Twitter](https://twitter.com/com) or file an [issue](https://github.com/quinncomendant/ChipiChat.lbaction/issues).
+Contact me [on Twitter](https://twitter.com/com) or create a [GitHub issue](https://github.com/quinncomendant/ChipiChat.lbaction/issues).

 Do you find this free software useful?
 [Say thanks with a coffee!](https://ko-fi.com/strangecode)